Roguelazer/onepasswordpy/README.markdown

 Dependencies
 ------------
-This project depends on the following upstream libraries:
+This project depends on the following major third-party libraries:

 * simplejson
-* pycrypto
+* cryptography

 This is a human-readable denormalized list; for the actual list, look at `setup.py`.